 You can take an examination up to a maximum of three attempts - that is, the first examination and then up to two more attempts.
+You are required to pay the full examination fee for each attempt.

 You must sit your first examination within the 12 months from the date you were advised an examination was required.
 Any subsequent attempts must be taken within the 12 months subsequent to you sitting your first examination.
 There must be a gap of at least 3-months between each examination attempt.